dptsi/laravel-sso/README.md

 ## Requirements

 1. PHP 7.4 or greater
-2. Laravel version 8
+2. Laravel 8 or greater
-3. myits/openid-connect-client

 ## Installation